Message from the CEO

 JFE Holdings, Inc.

-JFE Group’s Vision
+JFE Group’s Aspiration

 With the recognition that contributing to the realization of a society in which the human rights of each and every individual are respected and protected is not only a corporate social responsibility but also a foundational principle of management, we are particularly committed to upholding respect for human rights across the supply chain as a key management concern.
 In addition to providing education and training for employees, we will continue to promote risk management at suppliers and Group companies and expand human rights due diligence.